bookingactivities/booking-activities/readme.txt

 = 1.5.0 =
 * Feature - Customizable booking forms !
+* Feature - You can now delete your bookings and your booking groups from the booking list
+* Feature - You can display past events on frontend, they can be bookable or not
+* Tweak - Add a "Product" column in booking list (is the reservation was made with WooCommerce)
 * Tweak - Add a dismissible admin notice to inform that WooCommerce "guest checkout" option isn't supported
 * Tweak - Use core dashicons instead of additional images in backend
 * Tweak - When to load the events? setting now also apply to product variation if a default variation is set
 * Fix - Booking groups sometimes not appearing in booking list
 * Fix - Show / Hide columns according to page options in booking list after a row is refreshed
+* Fix - Booking list pagination didn't allow to jump to a specific page
+* Fix - Couldn't drag and drop activities in calendar editor with touch devices
 * Fix - PHP warning during AJAX request which needs to create an instance of the Booking List
 * Fix - PHP warning when deleting a non-booking order item in the admin panel
 * Fix - PHP warning sometimes occurs before sending a notification
+* Fix - If the snap frequency was 00:00, it wasn't possible to drop an event on the calendar editor
 * **Breaking change** - Refund actions in Booking Activities settings must be set again

 = 1.4.4 - 2018/04/06 =